salesmiguelz/100-days-of-code/log.md

 **Today's Progress**: Today I start my journey on learning React Native.
 This is the first time I'm having contact with mobile development.
 Let's go!

+### Day 45: March 6, 2022 && Day 46, March 7, 2022.

+**Today's Progress**: Struggled with configuring the environment for React Native using Android Studio, but now is working fine!
+Also, learned a lot about Npm.